cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

     video_id: o35dNjHwWuc
 images: []
 ---
 Firefly Aerospace’s sixth Alpha rocket flight, FLTA006 'Message In A Booster', lifted off April 29, 2025 at 13:37 UTC from SLC-2W, Vandenberg SFB, carrying Lockheed Martin’s LM400 Pathfinder tech demonstration satellite—the Alpha’s largest payload to date.
-Despite weather and range delays, the vehicle progressed through stage separation, but a nozzle failure on the Lightning upper stage engine caused a loss of thrust.
-As a result, the payload did not reach orbit and safely impacted the Pacific Ocean near Antarctica.
+Despite weather and range delays, the vehicle progressed through stage separation, but an anomaly in the Lightning upper stage engine caused a loss of thrust.
+The incident occurred approximately two-and-a-half minutes into flight, producing a prominent white vapor cloud that suggested a possible explosion or nozzle failure.
+As a result, the payload failed to reach orbit, impacting the Pacific Ocean near Antarctica.
 The FAA grounded Alpha pending a mishap investigation, while Firefly and Lockheed Martin continue pursuing rapid launch advancements.